 Wisconsin Lakes Partnership Vision for the Future

-This unique public/private/citizen partnership is a global model of collaborative resource management and is the primary reason why Wisconsin lakes are healthy.
+This unique public/private/citizen partnership is a global model of collaborative resource management and is one of the reasons why Wisconsin lakes are healthy.

 Wisconsin Lakes Partnership Core Beliefs and Values